All Episodes

 Letting Ted Kennedy write the education bill.

-Uh all of the federal spending, doing whatever we can after the hurricane to send the message, we'll do whatever it takes.
+Doing whatever we can after the hurricane to send the message, we'll do whatever it takes.

-Meaning spend whatever it takes to keep you happy.
+meaning spend whatever it takes to keep you happy.

-Now, during all of this, there are some and and by the way, let me remind you that during all of this, I have fielded phone calls from many of you who have been complaining royally.
+And by the way, let me remind you that during all of this, I have fielded phone calls from many of you who have been complaining royally.

 You know who you are.